 “Factoring is Expensive” (well, sometimes it’s true)

-Of course, you’re free to believe these myths.
-But by knowing the whole truth about factoring, you can choose to use it as a tool to help with your day-to-day finances and growth.
-And if you hear another misconception about factoring that just doesn’t sound right, let us know.
-We would love to dispel it!Back to blog
+Of course, you’re free to believe all the misconceptions.
+But by understanding the whole truth about factoring, you can choose to use it as a tool to help with your day-to-day finances and growth.
+And if you hear more factoring myths that just don’t sound right, let us know.
+We would love to dispel them!Back to blog